 Rice and Corn Stock Inventory

-- Compared with the previous month, stocks in the households and in commercial warehouses increased by 3.47 percent and 60.15 percent, respectively.
-On the other hand, rice stocks in NFA depositories decreased by 17.43 percent (Table 1).
+- Compared with the previous month, stocks in the households, in commercial warehouses and in NFA depositories declined by

 Monthly rice and corn stocks inventory are generated from three sectors, namely: household, commercial, and National Food Authority (NFA).
 The household stocks are taken from the Palay and Corn Stocks Survey (PCSS1) of the PSA, which covers farming and non-farming households nationwide.
 The commercial stocks are sourced from registered grains businessmen through the Commercial Stocks Survey (CSS), conducted by the NFA, the results of which are submitted to PSA.
 NFA stocks are monitored from their warehouses/depositories.